 - 1.1.
-Educational Studies: Concept and nature - 1.2.
-Interdisciplinary nature of education-relationship of education with disciplines like philosophy, psychology, sociology, management, economics and anthropology - 1.3.
-Salient Features of Policies on Education in Pre-Independent India: Woods Despatch (1854), Wardha Scheme of Education (1937) and Sargent Committee Report (1944)
+Educational studies: Concept and nature - 1.2.
+Interdisciplinary nature of education-relationship with disciplines like philosophy, psychology, sociology, management, economics and anthropology - 1.3.
+Salient features of policies on education in pre-independent India: Woods Despatch (1854), Wardha Scheme of Education (1937) and Sargent Committee Report (1944)

 - 2.1.
-Salient Features of commissions on Education in Post-Independent India: Secondary Education Commission (1952-53), Indian Education Commission (1964-66) - 2.2.
-Critical appraisal of National Policy of Education (1992, Revised), National Curriculum Framework (NCF, 2005) and National Curriculum Framework for Teacher Education (NCTE, 2009) - 2.3.
-Policies on Girls and Women Education: National Policy for empowerment for women
+Salient features of policies on education in post-independent India: Secondary Education Commission (1952-53), Indian Education Commission (1964-66) - 2.2.
+Critical appraisal of National Policy of Education (1992, Revised), National Curriculum Framework (NCF, 2005) and National Curriculum Framework for Teacher Education (NCTE, 2009)

-(NPEW, 2001), National Plan of Action for Children, 2005, National Programme for Education of Girls, 2010 (SSA, RUSA)
+2.3.
+Policies on girls and women education: National Policy for empowerment for women (NPEW, 2001), National Plan of Action for Children, 2005, National Programme for Education of Girls, 2010 (SSA, RUSA)

 - 3.1.
-Understanding contemporary Indian society with reference to multilingual, multicultural, gender, equity, poverty, diversity, human rights and rights of the child and employment; appropriate approaches for teaching young children in the context of diversities - 3.2.
+Understanding contemporary Indian society with reference to multilingual, multi-cultural, gender, equity, poverty, diversity, human rights and rights of the child and employment; appropriate approaches for teaching young children in the context of diversities - 3.2.
 Constitutional provisions for education in India - 3.3.
 Education for effective citizenship (Rights and duties, Equality in educational opportunity-critical analysis of the causes of social inequality)

 - 4.1.
-Multiple Schools Contexts: Rural/urban, tribal, schools affiliated to different boards, changing roles of personnel in school management: Teachers, headmasters/principals and administrators - 4.2.
+Multiple schools contexts: Rural/urban, tribal, schools affiliated to different boards, changing roles of personnel in school management: Teachers, headmasters/principals and administrators - 4.2.
 Role of knowledge societies for sustainable development of the nation - 4.3.
 Educational challenges for Indian education in the light of liberalization, privatization and globalization, concerns of quality in Indian education